Primitives

 Meshes.PointType

-A point in Dim-dimensional space with coordinates in length units (default to meters).
+A point with Cartesian coordinates in length units (default to meters).
+The coordinates y and z are optional for 2D and 3D points, respectively.

 Examples